bioyzd/g4analysis/trunk/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MDPackage's documentation!
+Welcome to G4Analysis's documentation!
 =====================================

-The MDPackage is a program package write in python mostly base on the MDAnalysis Pacakge.
-The aim of this package is for editing the input and output files of MD software like Gromacs, Amber, and NAMD.
-It also used for reading and analyzing the MD trajectory, which mostly in binary format and cannot read directly.
+The G4Analysis is a program package write in python mostly base on MDAnalysis Pacakge and 3DNA package.
+The aim of this package is analysis the G-quartets structural parameters, mostly rise and twist from the molecular dynamics trajectories.
+MD softwares like Gromacs, Amber, and NAMD trajectories all can be read in this program.

 .. toctree::
    :maxdepth: 3